 Tools to aid access and visualisation of these file types are also provided.

-Long-term measurements are free and open access and made available through BADC as monthly and annual files: you will need to have a BADC account.
-Our long-term measurements are usually, but not always, associated with an AMF Observatory.
-The links below list the data availbale from NCAS – AMF, and its predecessors FGAM and UFAM.
+Long-term measurements are free and open access and made available through CEDA as monthly and annual files: you will need to have a CEDA account.
+Long-term measurement datasets are available from the following Observatories:

 AMF campaign data products are those that can be provided with minimal post processing over and above quality checking.
 Processing and delivery of data to CEDA takes no more than 2 person months.